The Pooling Imperative

 What YOU can do:

-Please send an email to us with your ideas, comments, or criticism about pooling, and particularly indicate if we can use your name as a supporter of The Pooling Imperative.
+Please send an email to the Ridesharing Institute Board at email@example.com with your ideas, comments, or criticism about pooling, and particularly indicate if we have your permission to use your name as a supporter of The Pooling Imperative.

 What WE are doing:

-In the short term we are curating existing resources that might help jurisdictions and agencies get started.
-This website will provide links to a broad range of relevant projects, papers, articles, and reports.
+In the short term we are assembling existing resources to help create a policy environment that is more favorable to pooling.
 This is a work in progress.
-In the meantime, if you were to read only one or two such resources, we would recommend:
+In the meantime, if you want to read some compelling resources, we recommend:

 "The Benefits of Carpooling: The Environmental and Economic Value of Sharing A Ride," by Shaheen, Cohen, and Bayen, 2018.
 This paper reviews over 80 pooling-related reports and papers written between 1979 and 2018 and presents their findings in an easily accessible format.